-Because there are no published studies of commercial SNP-based breast cancer risk predictors, published studies of the clinical usefulness of other similar SNP combinations as risk predictors will be considered here.
+Because there are no published studies of commercial SNP-based breast cancer risk predictors, published studies of the clinical usefulness of other similar SNP combinations as risk predictors are considered here.

 It is assumed that many more genetic risk markers remain to be discovered because substantial unexplained heritability remains.
-(74) Researchers from the Collaborative Oncological Gene-Environment Study group, a mega-consortium established to follow-up previous GWAS and candidate gene association studies, estimate that “more than 1000 additional loci are involved in breast cancer susceptibility.”
-(46) One reason more genetic associations have not been found is that even large GWAS are underpowered to detect uncommon genetic variants.(75)
+(80) Researchers from the Collaborative Oncological Gene-Environment Study group, a mega-consortium established to follow-up previous GWAS and candidate gene association studies, estimate that “more than 1000 additional loci are involved in breast cancer susceptibility.”
+(45) One reason more genetic associations have not been found is that even large GWAS are underpowered to detect uncommon genetic variants.(81)

 Clinical Genetic Tests

 The performance of OncoVue® was studied in women from the Marin County, CA, Breast Cancer Adolescent Risk Factor study.
 A retrospective case control study was developed within the cohort, and samples were evaluated with OncoVue® testing.
 OncoVue® assigned high-risk status (defined as ≥12% lifetime risk of developing breast cancer) to 19 more women who had had breast cancer (of 169 cases) than did the Gail model, which represented an approximately 50% improvement.
-(89) OncoVue® was also more effective at stratifying risk in the high-risk Marin County population than 7 SNPs reported in other GWAS.
-(90) These studies have not yet been published in a peer-reviewed journal.
+(95) OncoVue® was also more effective at stratifying risk in the high-risk Marin County population than 7 SNPs reported in other GWAS.
+(96) These studies have not yet been published in peer-reviewed journals.

-Several supportive studies are listed on the InterGenetics, Inc. website; most are meeting abstracts.
+Several supportive studies have been published as meeting abstracts.
 These address conceptual aspects of the OncoVue® test but do not appear to report data using the final OncoVue® test configuration.
 One fully published study characterizes SNPs that exhibit breast cancer risk associations that vary with age.
-(91) This study stratified breast cancer cases and normal controls into three age groups, then determined breast cancer risk for SNP homozygotes and heterozygotes for each of 18 candidate SNPs within each age group.
+(97) This study stratified breast cancer cases and normal controls into three age groups, then determined breast cancer risk for SNP homozygotes and heterozygotes for each of 18 candidate SNPs within each age group.
 Of these, 5 SNP variants had statistically significant odds ratios for at least 1 age group.
 In a separate validation sample, only 1 had a statistically significant odds ratio but not in a pattern similar to that of the discovery set.
-The other 4 SNPs, although not significant, were judged to have patterns of results similar to that of the discovery set and were investigated further by a sliding 10-year window strategy, the results of which the authors suggest clarify age-specific breast cancer risk associations.
-The authors note the need for additional validation in other populations and nonwhite ethnicities.
+The other 4 SNPs, although not significant, were judged to have patterns of results similar to that of the discovery set and were investigated further by a sliding 10-year window strategy; the authors suggested that results of this analysis clarified age-specific breast cancer risk associations.
+The authors noted the need for additional validation in other populations and nonwhite ethnicities.

 Do results of OncoVue® testing lead to changes in management that result in health outcome improvements?

 The medical management implications of this test are unclear.
 The Gail model was originally designed for use in clinical trials, not for individual patient care and management.
-(92) Thus using the Gail model as a baseline for comparison may not be sufficiently informative.
-In addition, no evidence of improved outcomes as a result of management changes in OncoVue®-identified high-risk patients has been presented or published.
+(98) Thus, using the Gail model as a baseline for comparison may not be sufficiently informative.
+Additionally, no evidence of improved outcomes as a result of management changes in OncoVue®-identified high-risk patients has been presented or published.
 The OncoVue® sample report makes no recommendations regarding patient management.
-The InterGenetics Inc. website makes this statement regarding test results: “A Moderate to High Risk result gives a woman several options: More comprehensive surveillance for breast cancer with mammograms, ultrasound and now Magnetic Resonance Imaging-MRI.
-Earlier detection means better long-term survival.
-Breast cancer prevention drugs like Tamoxifen can actually reduce breast cancer in high risk women.”
+The Progressive Medical Enterprises website makes this statement regarding test results: “Women with Moderate or High breast cancer risk level scores should work closely with their healthcare provider to establish appropriate screening regimens, as well as to consider more sophisticated screening techniques, the use of cancer prevention medications, and implementing specific lifestyle changes to proactively manage their breast cancer risk.”
+(2)

 In 2013, Dite et al. published a similar case control study of the same 7 SNPs assuming the same multiplicative model (based on independent risks of each SNP).
-(96) Predictive ability of the Gail model with and without the 7 SNP panel was compared in 962 case patients and 463 controls, all 35 years of age or older (mean age, »45 years).
-AUC of the Gail model was 0.58 (95% confidence interval [CI], 0.54 to 0.61); in combination with the 7-SNP panel, AUC increased to 0.61 (95% CI, 0.58 to 0.64; bootstrap resampling, p<0.001).
+(102) Predictive ability of the Gail model with and without the 7 SNP panel was compared in 962 case patients and 463 controls, all 35 years of age or older (mean age, ≈45 years).
+AUC of the Gail model was 0.58 (95% CI: 0.54 to 0.61); in combination with the 7-SNP panel, AUC increased to 0.61 (95% CI: 0.58 to 0.64; bootstrap resampling, p<0.001).
 In reclassification analysis, 12% of cases and controls were correctly reclassified and 9% of cases and controls were incorrectly reclassified when the 7-SNP panel was added to the Gail model.
 Risk classes were defined by 5-year risk of developing breast cancer (<1.5%, ≥1.5% to <2.0%, and ≥2.0%).
-Although addition of the 7-SNP panel to the Gail model improved predictive accuracy, the magnitude of improvement is small, the overall accuracy is moderate, and the impact on health outcomes is uncertain.
+Although addition of the 7-SNP panel to the Gail model improved predictive accuracy, the magnitude of improvement is small, overall accuracy is moderate, and impact on health outcomes is uncertain.

 Other Clinical Genetic Tests